 Table of Contents

 Lemon.io is a marketplace delivering the best European programmers to the top American companies since 2015.
-Many entrepreneurs inquire, how do we make sure our devs are the best ones.
+Many entrepreneurs inquire about how we make sure our devs are the best ones.
 There are two ways to answer.
 The short one is a pic on our main page.
 For the lovers of long-form narratives, we proudly offer this article.
 Dive in to know more about vetting developers at Lemon.io!

 Where to find a developer for your star project?

 These seemingly time-worn laments never end.
 In the ever-expanding virtual universe, the need for qualified developers who help your startup not to get lost is eternal.
 No wonder.
 You will not build a successful startup without a perfectly chosen team of specialists to embody your marvelous projects.
-That’s why there are so many different marketplaces and job platforms — for each their own.
+That’s why there are so many different marketplaces and job platforms — each their own.
 The core division between them lies in the sphere of testing the candidates.